Darrell Issa: Health care

 Issa favors repealing the Patient Protection and Affordable Care Act (Obamacare), and voted in support of the budget resolution to repeal it in January 2017.

 On May 4, 2017, Issa voted to repeal Obamacare and pass the American Health Care Act.

 The organization San Diego Indivisible protested outside Issa's office weekly.
 After Issa voted for the AHCA, about 800 people from the organization protested, on the grounds that a significant portion of his voters rely on the ACA.
 The group was also unhappy about a photo in which Issa stood "front and center" in tribute to Republicans' success in passing the AHCA.

 Instead of coming back to California to meet the protesters, Issa flew to an event in Florida to raise money, though he said he would meet with them later.

 The next Friday, over 100 people protested his desire to defund Planned Parenthood.

 An organization called Save My Care spent $500,000 to release a series of attack ads against 24 House members who voted for the AHCA, including one about Issa.

+Israel

+In 2023, he voted for a resolution stating support for Israel against Gaza war launched by Hamas.